 The Bank judges that the risks around the inflation profile are roughly balanced.
 Meanwhile, as financial vulnerabilities in the household sector continue to edge higher, risks to financial stability are evolving as expected.
 Taking all of these developments into consideration, the Bank judges that the current stance of monetary policy remains appropriate.
 Therefore, the target for the overnight rate remains at 1/2 per cent.

 My Writings for Week Ending October 23rd

-The Bank of Mom and Dad is a cautionary story about lending money to your kids (and family members in general) and how bankrupting one generation so the other can have a nice house, might not be the best idea.
+- The Bank of Mom and Dad is a cautionary story about lending money to your kids (and family members in general) and how bankrupting one generation so the other can have a lovely house might not be the best idea.